Brandon-Alvarez-03/Quick_JavaScript_Refreshers/CONTRIBUTING.md

 ## NPM Packages

-- To avoided a bloated dependency list, please try install your dependencies in the appropriate subdirectory.
+- To avoid a bloated dependency list, please try install your dependencies in the appropriate subdirectory.
 - For example, if you need to `npm install mongoose` please cd into the mongoose directory to do so.
-- Pull requests with root directory npm install will be rejected!
+- Pull requests with root directory npm installs will be rejected!

 ## License